StuKozola/Udacity-Private-Blockchain-Project/README.md

 The application is will be available on http://localhost:8000

 ## Testing
 Testing can be performed using `curl` or Postman.
-Shown below are the steps for testing the applciation with Postman with the [Postman collection](udacity-private-blockchain-project.postman_collection.json)
+Shown below are the steps for testing the applciation with Postman using the test cases in the [Postman collection](udacity-private-blockchain-project.postman_collection.json)

 Step 1: Create/test the genesis block